It was 30 years ago on the date of this post that a Chicago White Sox promotion became a controversial part of music history and a landmark in time.

 The aftermath of Disco Demolition night saw Sox promoter Mike Veeck unfairly blacklisted from working in Major League Baseball again (he became a promotions genius in the minor leagues, where his talent was probably more needed) and the White Sox had to forfeit game two of the doubleheader and Steve Dahl remained popular and can be heard here today.

 While all involved will admit the promotion went less well than expected, there still seems to be mass confusion, mainly caused by the mainstream media and extremist political punditry, about the purpose and importance of Disco Demolition Night.
 The Left side of the media spectrum (which, like today, was quite vast) and KC (of the Sunshine Band) took advantage and tried to claim “racial overtones” to the event, with some calling the overall backlash against Disco music as an attack on black culture and gay pride, forgetting the large amounts of straight whites who liked the genre and frequented clubs to dance to the disco beats.
 Like today, if a segment of people in the U.S. disagreed with certain powerful people they were denounced as “racist,” “anti-gay” of something similar.
 Unlike today, with less of the other side of the story being heard through outlets like talk radio and the internet, those claims usually went unchecked and imbedded in the minds of the average American.
-In truth, the minimizing and polarization of “Disco Demolition Night” virtually hid the truth about the backlash against disco and the significance of the Dahl/Veeck idea.Rocket Piano - Learn Piano Today! - Click Here!
+In truth, the minimizing and polarization of “Disco Demolition Night” virtually hid the truth about the backlash against disco and the significance of the Dahl/Veeck idea.Professional stats for your podcast - Learn more here!

 Disco Demolition Night gave voice to the several people who disliked disco for reasons including the following: